Chesapeake and Ohio 614: Excursion service

+21st century disposition and new owners

+No. 614 was required to pull 26 cars at 79 mph on some sections and maintain speed up several hills.
+During this time, No. 614 was re-equipped with cab signals, 26L brakes, speed control, an MU stand and ditch lights.
+Following the 1996 and 1997 excursions, Iron Horse Enterprises attempted to expand their excursion program with 614 beyond the NJT trackage.
+Iron Horse Enterprises discussed excursion plans with several different railroads including the Florida East Coast Railway, Bangor & Aroostook, Conrail and Amtrak.
+However, none of the plans came to fruition.

+In 2000, Rowland put the 614 up for auction at the NJT maintenance facility, but no buyers were interested.
+In 2002, a deal was reached to sell 614 to Andrew Muller of the Reading and Northern Railroad and was moved to storage in Port Clinton, Pennsylvania.
+However, the deal would not proceed and Rowland retained ownership of the locomotive.

-In 2010, discussions began between Rowland and Jim Justice, owner of the Greenbrier Resort in White Sulfur Springs, West Virginia, and current governor of West Virginia.
+In 2010, discussions began between Rowland and Jim Justice, owner of the Greenbrier Resort in White Sulfur Springs, West Virginia, and then governor of West Virginia.
 The resort owner had been interested in running steam-powered excursion trains from Greenbrier to Washington DC.
-To be known as the "Greenbrier Express", Justice planned to use steam and diesel power in the project, but would have needed cooperation from CSX Transportation, the Buckingham Branch Railroad and Amtrak.
+To be known as the "Greenbrier Express", Justice planned to use steam and diesel power in the project but would have needed cooperation from CSX Transportation, the Buckingham Branch Railroad and Amtrak.
 In January 2011, the 614 was moved to the Virginia Museum of Transportation in Roanoke, Virginia for its Thoroughbreds of Steam exhibit.
 In May 2011, the 614 was again moved to the C&O Railway Heritage Center in Clifton Forge, Virginia.
 From there, it was repainted in preparation for display for the Greenbrier Presidential Express.

-Unfortunately, the Greenbrier Express project was cancelled in May 2012 due to lack of funding and capacity problems on the CSX portion of the route, where a lack of passing sidings makes it difficult for Eastbound trains to gain headway against the flow of Westbound empty coal trains.
-The diesels and passenger cars were auctioned off and the 614 continues to sit on display at Clifton Forge.
-As of 2023, the 614 is still painted in the Greenbrier Presidential Express scheme.
+However, the Greenbrier Express project was cancelled in May 2012 due to lack of funding and capacity problems on the CSX portion of the route, where a lack of passing sidings makes it difficult for eastbound trains to gain headway against the flow of westbound empty coal trains.
+The diesels and passenger cars were auctioned off and the 614 remained on static display at Clifton Forge for many years.
+On November 8, 2024, it was announced that Rowland sold No. 614 to RJD America of Denville, New Jersey and would be restoring it to operating condition.
+On June 7, 2025, No. 614 was moved out of the C&O Heritage Center and arrived at the Strasburg Rail Road in Strasburg, Pennsylvania the next day, being towed by Great Western 90 from the interchange at Leaman Place to the SRC's workshop.
+Restoration work on 614 began on June 9, 2025.